cirruslabs/cirrus-ci-docs/docs/why.md

 * "Why yet another CI?
 There are gazillions of them already!"
 * "We have X already configured.
 It's working for us.
 Why should we switch?"

 These are all valid concerns.
-And at [Cirrus Labs](http://cirruslabs.org/) we had them all before we decided to build a new CI.
+Here at [Cirrus Labs](http://cirruslabs.org/), we tried them all before we decided to build a new CI.
-We wouldn't have built it if we didn't think it's necessary and there is no need for a better CI.
+We wouldn't have built it if we didn't think it was necessary and there was no need for a better CI.

 There are continuous integration systems that have been in development for 10+ years.
 They are super flexible and can be configured for almost any workflow.
 But this flexibility and long history bring some fundamental problems: